minimo162/Setouchi/PROGRAM_SPEC.md

      - Normalizes entries by stripping quotes, resolving local file paths, and deduplicating.
 Invalid tokens generate warnings surfaced to the user.
      - Reference directories are looked up in `_REFERENCE_FALLBACK_ROOTS`, which include the current working directory, the user’s Downloads folder, and any extra directories supplied through `COPILOT_REFERENCE_DIRS`.
   2. **Source sentence extraction**
-     - When references are available, constructs a multi-step prompt asking Copilot to locate up to ten quotations per `context_id` that match the source Japanese sentence.
-The request now includes automatically generated keyword hints and requires each quotation to contain at least one of them.
-Non-body content (navigation, references) is filtered out, and any returned sentences that fail a token-overlap check versus the source are discarded (falling back to empty arrays when no close match exists).
+     - When references are available, sends a fully Japanese instruction that asks Copilot to collect up to ten quotations per `context_id`, emphasizing variety while staying on the same topic.
+Non-body content (navigation, references) is still excluded, and the prompt itself guides the model to avoid unrelated passages without post-filtering.
   3. **Target pair extraction**
      - Using the extracted Japanese sentences and the target-language URLs, requests aligned sentence pairs.
 Each pair must reuse the exact wording from the reference documents.
   4. **Translation prompt**